techfolios/template-old/projects/wattdepot.md

 Selected publications:

 * Robert Brewer and Philip Johnson, WattDepot: An open source software ecosystem for enterprise-scale energy data collection, storage, analysis, and visualization, In Proceedings of the First International Conference on Smart Grid Communications, October, 2010, Gaithersburg, Maryland.

-A complete list of WattDepot publications is available here.